 Coffee fruit is produced by the coffee plant and houses the coffee bean, which is typically extracted, roasted and used in the production of coffee.
 Most fruits contain two coffee beans, although a small amount contain just one and are believed to have a stronger, richer flavor than regular coffee beans.

-So how do these two compare in terms of nutrition and flavor?
+How do these two compare in terms of nutrition and flavor?
 For starters, the coffee fruit caffeine content is significantly lower than the bean, which makes it a good option for those who are especially sensitive to the effects of caffeine and looking for an energizing alternative to coffee.
-And while both are loaded with antioxidants, they may contain differing amounts of certain antioxidant compounds.
-For instance, research shows that roasting coffee beans diminishes levels of chlorogenic acids, which are natural plant compounds that act as antioxidants.
-(1, 2)

 Finally, there are some definite distinctions in the way that these ingredients are commonly processed and consumed.
 While coffee beans are typically roasted and sold as either whole bean coffee or ground coffee, coffee fruit extract is usually added to supplements and drinks for some extra flavor and nutrients.